 You can always discover fresh ways to manage questions, if not heckles, from your audience.
 Perhaps you can discover how to manage interruptions from your audience?
-So why not join us for a scheduled public speaking course.
+So why not enroll on an online public speaking course.
 Or, if you want an even more personally productive day, why not consider a one-to-one coaching session?
 Please don’t hesitate to get in touch.